awslabs/multi-model-server/docker/README.md

 curl -X POST http://127.0.0.1/predictions/resnet -T @kitten.jpg
 ```

-Given that this is a different model, the same image yields a different inference result which will be something similar to the following:
+Given that this is a different model, the same image yields a different inference result which is something similar to the following:

 ```
 {